Estimate Time7 min

 Even a low inflation rate can reduce the purchasing power of your money.

 Overly conservative investments can be just as dangerous as overly aggressive ones.
 They expose your portfolio to the erosive effects of inflation, limit the long-term upside potential that diversified stock investments can offer, and can diminish how long your money may last.
-On the other hand, being too aggressive can mean undue risk of losing money in down or volatile markets.
+Alternatively, being too aggressive can mean undue risk of losing money in down or volatile markets.

-The sample target investment mixes below show illustrative blends of stocks, bonds, and short-term investments with different levels of risk and growth potential.
-With retirement likely to span 30 years or so, you'll want to find a balance between risk and growth potential.
+The following sample target investment mixes show illustrative blends of stocks, bonds, and short-term investments with different levels of risk and growth potential.
+With retirement likely to span 30 years or longer, you'll want to find a balance between risk and growth potential.

-Data source: Fidelity Investments and Morningstar Inc, 2021 (1926-2020).
-Past performance is no guarantee of future results.
+Data source: Fidelity Investments and Morningstar Inc. 2024 (1926–2024).9 Past performance is no guarantee of future results.
 Returns include the reinvestment of dividends and other earnings.
 This chart is for illustrative purposes only.
 It is not possible to invest directly in an index.
 Time periods for best and worst returns are based on calendar year.
-For information on the indexes used to construct this table, see Data Source in the notes below.
-The purpose of the target asset mixes is to show how target asset mixes may be created with different risk and return characteristics to help meet an investor’s goals.
+For information on the indexes used to construct this table, see data source.9 The purpose of the target asset mixes is to show how target asset mixes may be created with different risk and return characteristics to help meet a participant's goals.
 You should choose your own investments based on your particular objectives and situation.
+Remember, you may change how your account is invested.
 Be sure to review your decisions periodically to make sure they are still consistent with your goals.
+You should also consider any investments you may have outside the plan when making your investment choices.

-Consider diversification: Build a diversified mix of stocks, bonds, and short-term investments, according to how comfortable you are with market volatility, your overall financial situation, and how long you are investing for.
-Doing so may provide you with the potential for the growth you need without taking on more risk than you are comfortable with.
-But remember: Diversification and asset allocation do not ensure a profit or guarantee against loss.
+Consider diversification: Depending on how comfortable you are with market volatility, your financial situation and how long you plan to invest, you could build a diversified mix of stock, bonds, and short-term investments.
+Doing so may provide you with the potential growth without taking on more risk than you're comfortable with.
+However, diversification and asset allocation don't ensure a profit or guarantee against loss.
 Get help creating an appropriate investment strategy by working with a Fidelity professional or utilizing our Planning & Guidance Center.

 5. Don't withdraw too much from savings

-Spending your savings too rapidly can also put your retirement income at risk.
-For this reason, we believe that retirees should consider using conservative withdrawal rates, particularly for any money needed for essential expenses.
+Spending your savings too quickly can also put your retirement income at risk.
+For this reason, we believe retirees should consider using conservative withdrawal rates, particularly for any money needed for essential expenses.

-We did the math—looking at history and simulating many potential outcomes—and landed on this guideline: To be confident that savings will last for 20–30 years retirement, consider withdrawing no more than 4%–5% from savings in the first year of retirement, then adjust that percentage for inflation in subsequent years.
+To be confident that savings can last for 20–30 years in retirement, consider withdrawing no more than 4%–5% from savings in the first year of retirement, then adjust that percentage for inflation in subsequent years.

 You can do it

 After devoting many years to saving and investing for your retirement, switching from saving to spending that money can be stressful.
-But it doesn't have to be that way if you take steps leading up to and during retirement to manage these 5 key guidelines for your retirement income.
+However, it doesn't have to be that way if you manage these 5 key guidelines for your retirement income.

 Start a conversation